Prag8855/aab/frontend/content/guides/moving-in.md

 Use [Verivox](/out/verivox-internet) or [Check24](/out/check24-internet) to compare internet service providers.

 If you already have a contract at your old address, you can transfer it to your new address.
-There is usually a moving fee.
-For example, Vodafone charges €40.
+There is usually a moving fee of €20 to €70.

 If your current internet company can't service your new apartment, you can cancel your contract and find another company.
 If they can service your new apartment, you can't cancel your contract.
 You must stay with the same company.